Carolista/swd-react-demo/README.md

 Focus:
 - Implementing conditional rendering within JSX with ternary operators (`?` and `:`) and logical AND operator (`&&`)
 - Utilizing the `useState()` hook for state variables that will trigger re-rendering if their values change
-- Lifting state to top level
+- Lifting state to parent
 - Passing event handlers with props

 > Use the `part2-solution-state` branch to check my solution.